-Specialty: Film Studies, Popular Culture and Genre Studies
+Specialty: Film Studies, Genre Film Studies, Gender and Cultural Studies

 |Dept:||Interdisciplinary Arts and Sciences|